annkissam/rummage_ecto/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+This package is [available in Hex](https://hexdocs.pm/rummage_ecto/api-reference.html), and can be installed as:

   1. Add `rummage` to your list of dependencies in `mix.exs`: